h3tR/PepsiMc/README.md

 # PepsiMc
-This mod is a standalone mod centered around the pepsi beverage.
+This mod is a mod centered around the pepsi beverage.
 It adds powerful consumables along with various other features.
 For example: